andywoodruff6/andywoodruff6/README.md

 # Hi there 👋 I'm Andy

-## I'm a Product Owner in the Blockchain Industry.
+## I'm a Product Owner who can code.

 <!--
 **andywoodruff6/andywoodruff6** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.